 You have 24 hours to make the payment.
 (I have a unique pixel within this email message, and right now I know that you have read this email).
 If I don't get the payment, I will send your video to all of your contacts, including relatives, coworkers, and so forth.
 Nonetheless, if I do get paid, I will erase the video immediately.
 If you want evidence, reply with "Yes!" and I will send your video recording to your five friends.
 This is a non-negotiable offer, so don't waste my time and yours by replying to this email.

-Here are screenshots of other variants of these emails:
+Screenshots of other variants of these emails:

-Original text in one of these variants:
+Original text within one of these variants: